CygnusNetworks/ast-vcard-callerid-lookup/README.md

 /usr/bin/astvcardcallerid
 ```

 It will listen on localhost ip 127.0.0.1:4573 for incoming TCP FastAGI connections.
+Bind options and vCard directory can be changed by using command line parameters or configfile (see below).

 In Asterisk you can define a macro in the following way and set for example the CALLERID(name) variable: